thecookieraider/C-Calculator/README.md

 # C-Calculator
-Basic calculator written purely in C and using Win32Api for the GUI
+Basic calculator written purely in C that uses the console for input/output